Ohio Legal Sports Betting Overview

 Who Oversees Sports Betting in Ohio?

 The Ohio Casino Control Commission is the regulatory body responsible for sports betting in the Buckeye State.
-The Commission is currently drafting the rules and regulations for the soon-to-launch betting industry.
+The Commission has drafted the rules and regulations for the fledgling betting industry.
 This includes setting the licensing requirements and deciding which sports betting sites can offer.
-The commission will also select which applicants for the Type A online sports betting license and Type B retail sportsbook license will be accepted.
-Seven commissioners, chosen by the Ohio Governor with advice from the Senate, will head up the commission.
+The commission also decided which applicants for the Type A online sports betting licenses and Type B retail sportsbook licenses will be accepted.
+Seven commissioners, chosen by the Ohio Governor with advice from the Senate, headed up the commission.

-In addition, Type C licenses for betting kiosks will be overseen by the Ohio Lottery Commission.
+In addition, Type C licenses for betting kiosks are overseen by the Ohio Lottery Commission.
 The Ohio Lottery Commission will follow the Ohio Casino Control Commission’s rules when implementing this type of betting across the state.

-Sports betting in Ohio is legal but hasn’t launched yet.
-Governor Mike DeWine signed HB 29 to legalize betting in December 2021, and the Ohio Casino Control Commission has set a provisional launch date of January 1, 2023.
+Sports betting in Ohio is legal.
+Governor Mike DeWine signed HB 29 to legalize betting in December 2021, and the Ohio Casino Control Commission oversaw the launch of online and retail sports betting on January 1, 2023.

-The Ohio Casino Control Commission oversees sports betting and is currently creating the rules and regulations for the upcoming sports betting market.
+The Ohio Casino Control Commission oversees sports betting and has created the rules and regulations for the newly-launched sports betting market.
 The commission is also responsible for licensing sportsbooks to operate in the state.

 You must be at least 21 to bet on sports in Ohio.
 If you are registering with an online sportsbook, you must verify your identity with a photo ID to prove your age.
 You will also need to bring a photo ID to a retail sportsbook.

-Currently, you can’t bet on sports in Ohio.
-From January 1, 2023 Ohio will offer online sportsbooks you can use anywhere in the state.
-There will also be retail sportsbooks you can visit to wager in person.
+Ohio now boasts a large number of online sportsbooks which you can use anywhere in the state.
+Meanwhile, there are also several retail sportsbooks based in existing casinos and stadiums which you can visit to wager in person.

-Yes, sportsbooks in Ohio will be regulated by the Ohio Casino Control Commission.
+Yes, sportsbooks in Ohio are regulated by the Ohio Casino Control Commission.
 This regulatory body sets regulations that every betting site must follow before receiving a license.
 This includes measures for player safety.

 Yes, you must declare all your gambling winnings in Ohio to the IRS.
 You will need to fill out a W-2G form if you make more than $600 in profit, and sportsbooks can hold up to 25% of your funds for tax purposes.
 In addition, you need to include your betting winnings when paying state income tax.

-FanDuel has partnered with Belterra Park Gaming & Entertainment Center to launch its sportsbook in Ohio in 2023.
-FanDuel needs to be approved by the Ohio Casino Control Commission before it can move forward with plans, but you can play their Daily Fantasy Sports (DFS) games in OH for now.
+FanDuel has partnered with Belterra Park Gaming & Entertainment Center to launch its sportsbook in Ohio.
+You can sign up online now, visit their retail sportsbook at Belterra Parl or play FanDuel's Daily Fantasy Sports (DFS) games in OH.

-BetMGM will likely launch in Ohio in 2023, thanks to its partnership with MGM Northfield Park.
+You can bet with BetMGM in Ohio thanks to their partnership with MGM Northfield Park.
 You can place wagers with BetMGM to earn rewards points which you can redeem for real-life prizes and gambling bonuses.

-Caesars Sportsbooks is expected to launch in Ohio in 2023 through a partnership with Eldorado Gaming Scioto Downs.
-Caesars Entertainment operates this racino, and bettors can redeem Caesars Rewards earned through betting here.
+Caesars Sportsbooks were one of several major operators to launch in Ohio on January 1, 2023.
+Caesars Entertainment have a partnership with Eldorado Gaming Scioto Downs, and bettors can redeem Caesars Rewards earned through betting at this racino.
+There is also a retail sportsbook at this location.

-TwinSpires won’t be available in Ohio when sports betting launches in 2023 because its operating company, Churchill Downs, is shutting down the sportsbook.
+TwinSpires is not available in Ohio because its operating company, Churchill Downs, is shutting down the sportsbook.

-Ohio has the potential for 25 Type A licenses, so there is the capacity for a variety of online sportsbooks to launch, including BetMGM, Caesars, DraftKings, and FanDuel.
+Ohio has the potential for 25 Type A licenses, so there is the capacity for a variety of online sportsbooks to launch.
 In addition, 40 retail sportsbooks can launch with a Type B license.